ronalchn/ajax_pagination/README.md

 If you are using will_paginate, and the links are wrapped in a div with class="pagination", the links will be ajaxified automatically.

 Otherwise, you should wrap the links with a container.
 We recommend that the class given is "ajaxpagination".
-For example:
+You can put the links inside the partial, for example:

 ```html
 <div class="ajaxpagination"><a href="#">My ajaxified link</a></div>
 ```

-If you are using will_paginate, you can simply put this in the partial (so that the new links get reloaded when the page changes):
+If you are using will_paginate, you can simply put the links inside the partial (so that the new links get reloaded when the page changes):

 ```erb
 <%= will_paginate @objects, :params => { :pagination => nil } %>